 8.2 Transfer

 During the planning period, the Counties will continue to transfer their waste to a disposal facility outside of the region and the Authority will continue to oversee the hauling contracts, to provide funding for the transfer operations and to provide maintenance as needed.
-Towards the end of the planning period, the transfer stations will be 28-30 years old.
-Depending on the maintenance provided at the facilities, the buildings might be at the end of their useful life and require replacement or significant renovation.
+Towards the end of the planning period, the transfer stations will be 30 years old.
+In 2010, the Authority secured a Bond for 1.2 million to rehab all three facilities.
 If replacement is required, the Authority in conjunction with the Counties may seek new, more central locations.
 As noted in previous sections, the waste stream is not anticipated to increase significantly over the planning period and hence the facilities should continue to be appropriately sized for the anticipated waste stream.

-TABLE 67
+TABLE 77